-Deforestation is the clear-cutting of trees in an area where forest once thrived.
-Deforestation can refer to the natural loss of trees, as well as the potential destruction of forests due to the practices of people.
-Deforestation is defined by the United Nations Food and Agriculture Organization (FAO) as “the conversion of forested land to non-forested”.
 Deforestation occurs for many reasons: trees are cut down to be used for building materials or fuel, while others are cleared to make way for farmland, roads, or mines.
 Deforestation is a major contributor to climate change, as it releases carbon dioxide into the atmosphere and reduces the number of greenhouse gases that are absorbed by trees.
 Deforestation also contributes to soil erosion, flooding, and loss of biodiversity.

 The loss of forests has been occurring since the dawn of civilization.
 Deforestation has been used for centuries to make way for settlement and infrastructure development.
 Early settlers cleared forests to create farmland, while later generations cut down trees to build homes, roads, and railways.
 In the 20th century, deforestation accelerated due to the demand for timber for construction and pulp and paper industries, as well as the expansion of agriculture into forested areas.
-De-forestation rates increased throughout the world during the second half of the 20th century, reaching a peak in the 1990s.
-Since then, there has been a slight decrease in the rate of deforestation due to improved forest management practices and increased awareness of the importance of forests.

-Current stats of Forest Area
+Current Stats of Forest Area

 The total forest area is estimated at 4.06 billion hectares, which is about 30% of the world’s land surface.
 The global forest area has decreased by 6% since 1990.
 Deforestation rates vary from region to region.
 South America has the highest de-forestation rate in the world, followed by Africa and Asia.